-Any student who receives a behaviour log which leads to a behaviour point for disruptive behaviour and/or inadequate work will have a 45 minute detention on the same day.
+Any student who receives a behaviour log which leads to a behaviour point will have a detention on the same day until 3.35pm.
 If a student refuses to attend they will be put on No Notice Detention for five consecutive school days, any additional logs during the five days will result in further detentions being given.

-Failure to engage with this process will result in one or more of the following:
+Failure to engage with this process may result in one or more of the following:

 - Referral to next day after school detention

-- Internal exclusion
+- Internal-suspension

 - Meeting with a member of the Senior Leadership Team or Headteacher

-- Fixed term exclusion
+- External suspension

 - Any other sanction deemed appropriate